avine/bem-flex-grid/README.md

 > The default value of the gap is `1rem` (see below the Sass variable `$bfg-gap`).

-Use `.bfg--nogap` modifier to remove the gap on an inner grids.
+Use `.bfg--nogap` modifier to remove the gap on an inner grid.
 Here's an example with *chained* grid.

 ```html